You will receive an additional email confirmation approximately 2 weeks before the race for a final review of your information for any corrections.

 Is the awards ceremony worth attending?

 You bet.
-We give away lots of door prizes as well as plaques and trophies.
-The race sponsors and local business community make it worth your while to attend.
-Age and gender winners who cannot attend may have their awards mailed by leaving $5 and their name and address with a race official.
+We give away lots of prizes and trophies.
+Age and gender winners who cannot attend may have their awards mailed by leaving $5 (for 2nd or 3rd place) or $8 (for 1st place)(heavier award) and their name and address with a race official.
 It's efficient, but they miss all the fun.

 Is there a pre-race sports expo?